 STATIC CLING Wear anything in a solid color, all-white or even all black.
 With safety pins attach stuff to yourself such as socks (no matching pairs allowed), underwear and dryer sheets.
 Spray your hair straight up into the air and you’re good to go.

 MISS AMERICA.
 Use an old bridesmaid dress or prom formal (and you thought you’d never wear it again); add a pair of gloves, a tiara, some oversized jewelry, and heels.
 For the banner write your title of choice in glitter on a wide white ribbon.

 1960s HIPPY.
 This one is difficult because the style has curiously returned, giving us the age-old “what is real, what is costume” question.
 Still it’s a worthy contender.
 Tie die clothing, long wig, sandals, headband, anything with fringe on it (vests, purse…) pale-colored sun glasses.
 You get the picture.

 THE ALL-AMERICAN TOURIST.
 Guys: loud Hawaiian shirt, shorts (if weather permits), large straw hat.
 Gals: brightly colored loud dress, flats, big sun hat, straw bag.
 Don’t forget to have a camera and maps hanging out, and that ”We’re lost!” look.

 REAL NERD.
 Slick back the hair, grab some pants that are too short, white shirt, white socks, penny loafers, or laced up oxfords, pocket protector, with lots of pens, dark rim glasses (don’t forget to tape the corner) and briefcase.

 This year, use what you’ve got to make a costume.
 And if all else fails, there’s always a ghost.
-Among all of those authentic, high-priced getups, you’ll definitely be unique.
+You’ll definitely be unique among those authentic, high-priced getups.